 Her work is in numerous public collections

-including The Rooms Provincial Art Gallery in St. John’s, the Canada
+across Canada, including The Rooms Provincial Art Gallery in St.

-the Year Award from the Newfoundland & Labrador Arts
+the Year Award from the Newfoundland and Labrador Arts

-first visual artist to receive this award.
-In 2001 she was elected
+first visual artist to receive this award (1996).

 outstanding Open or Featured exhibition" in the Scotiabank CONTACT